bennysun1/bennysun1/README.md

 I am a student pursuing my master's degree in Data Science at the University of San Francisco.

-🏢 I Currently working at a property technology company where I create machine learning models for real estate insights.
+🏢 I currently work at a property technology company where I create machine learning models for real estate insights.
 <br />
 What I Do: